UrbinCedric/UrbinCedric/README.md

 ## What am I doing?
 At Rotyre, I am currently bringing the company to the next level of digitalization & innovate the process to bring our international success even further!
-As a developer & project manager I want to help people & businesses that really deserve it! 🎉
+As a developer & project manager, I want to help people & businesses that really deserve it! 🎉

 ## Current tech stack